 Price & Shipping

-An Alternative Shampoo Bar Brand
+Alternative (and Non-US) Shampoo Bar Brands

-The brands I tested are all US-based, and only HiBAR ships abroad.
-If you live outside the US, Ethique is a New Zealand-based brand of vegan, plastic-free and carbon-neutral shampoo bars and other beauty products that meet the criteria I mentioned above.
-They ship widely and are also available on Amazon.
+Ethique is a New Zealand-based brand of vegan, plastic-free and carbon-neutral shampoo bars and other beauty products that meet really great sustainability standards.
+Ethique ships widely and are also available on Amazon.

 Shampoo Bar Price Comparison Chart: